karmaniverous/serify-deserify/doc/1-main.md

   numbers, strings, plain objects, and arrays
 - natively supported by `serify`, i.e. `BigInt`, `Date`, `Map`, and `Set`
 - added to `serify` as a custom type
-- composed exclusively of any of the above, i.e. arrays of BigInt-keyed Maps of objects containing Sets of custom class instances
+- composed exclusively of any of the above (e.g. an array of BigInt-keyed Maps of objects containing Sets of custom class instances).

 To create a new serifiable type or to modify the behavior or an existing one, just pass in an `options` object that follows the